Bicerya/Bicerya/README.md

-- 👋 Hi, I’m @Bicerya
+- 👋 Hi, I’m Ernesto Garcia Lechuga AKA @Bicerya
-- 👀 I’m interested in Cybersecurity and bug bounties
+- 👀 I’m interested on software development and app creation
-- 🌱 I’m currently learning software development and Cybersecurity
+- 🌱 I’m currently learning software development and web creation
-- 💞️ I’m looking to collaborate on Cybersecurity and bug bounties
+- 💞️ I’m looking to collaborate on creation of new software
 - 📫 How to reach me twitter.com/Bicerya_

 <!---